opus1269/screensaver/docs/index.md

 This extension displays a screensaver composed of a slide show of photos from multiple sources.
 Supported photo sources include:

-* Your Google Photos - Note: Shared Albums are not supported
+* Your Google Photos and Albums - Note: Shared Albums are not supported
 * Some background photos used by Chromecast
 * Several sources from reddit
 * Interesting photos from Flickr